jdet1/Flashcard-App/README.md

 # Flashcard-App
-Simple Flashcard application created in JavaFX.
+Simple Flashcard application created in Java.

 Loads new flashcards from .flashcard files written in JSON format.